airsonic/airsonic-docs/database.md

 **Before doing anything, make sure your database is properly backed up.
 Ensure your server is shutdown**

-In your libresonic.properties file, you will need to add the following settings (this is just an example):
+In your airsonic.properties file, you will need to add the following settings (this is just an example):

 ```
 DatabaseConfigType=jndi
-DatabaseConfigJNDIName=jdbc/libresonicDB
+DatabaseConfigJNDIName=jdbc/airsonicDB
 ```

 Then in your context.xml in your tomcat directory, add the jndi config:

 ```
-<Resource name="jdbc/libresonicDB" auth="Container"
+<Resource name="jdbc/airsonicDB" auth="Container"
     type="javax.sql.DataSource"
     maxActive="20"
     maxIdle="30"
     maxWait="10000"
-    username="libresonic"
+    username="airsonic"
     password="REDACTED"
     driverClassName="com.mysql.jdbc.Driver"
-    url="jdbc:mysql://hostname/libresonic?sessionVariables=sql_mode=ANSI_QUOTES"/>
+    url="jdbc:mysql://hostname/airsonic?sessionVariables=sql_mode=ANSI_QUOTES"/>

 ```